Human Rights Campaign: Endorsements

 HRC has been criticized both for favoring the Democratic Party and for endorsements of Republican candidates.
 Andrew Sullivan, a gay political columnist and blogger, has called HRC "a patronage wing of the Democratic party."
 However, HRC has also received backlash and criticism for several nominations of Republican candidates when their Democratic opponents scored higher on HRC's own index.

 Endorsements of Republicans

 HRC was criticized for its endorsement of New York Republican Al D'Amato in his 1998 campaign for re-election to the U.S. Senate.
 HRC defended the endorsement because of D'Amato's support for the Employment Non-Discrimination Act (ENDA) and the repeal of "Don't Ask, Don't Tell".
 However, many liberal LGBT leaders objected to D'Amato's conservative stances, including his opposition to affirmative action and abortion, and thought that HRC should have taken those positions into account when deciding on the endorsement.

 In 2014, long-time supporter of same-sex marriage Shenna Bellows was nominated for a U.S. Senate seat in Maine.
 HRC endorsed her opponent, incumbent Republican Senator Susan Collins, who had previously lacked a history of supporting same-sex marriage initiatives.
-However, Collins later clarified her view in support gay marriage.
+However, Collins later clarified her views, saying she supported gay marriage.